status-im/status-web/apps/website/docs/your-profile-and-preferences/create-and-use-additional-status-profiles.md

     1. Open the Status app.
 Click **Cancel** if you're prompted to sign in.
     1. Click :desktop-chevron-down: **Arrow** and then click :desktop-plus: **Add new user**.
     1. Click **Generate new keys**.
-    1. Read [Create a new Status profile][new-profile] and follow the instructions described in step 2.
+    1. Read [Create a new Status profile](../getting-started/run-the-status-app-for-the-first-time#new-profile.md) and follow the instructions described in step 2.

 :::info
-If you want to create a profile using your Keycard, read [Create or restore your Status profile using Keycard][create-or-restore-your-status-profile-using-keycard].
+If you want to create a profile using your Keycard, read [Create or restore your Status profile using Keycard](./create-or-restore-your-status-profile-using-keycard.md).
 :::

 ## Add an existing profile